tanishq9609-alt/Hypenex-AI-operating-system/10_Pitch_Deck_Engine.md

 - Every assumption must be clearly identified.
 - Every investor concern must have been considered.
 - Every major statement must survive Red Team scrutiny.
+- Any "Not yet validated for inclusion" content has been handled per the rule above — never invented, never silently dropped.
+- Financial claims reflect both base and downside cases where the Strategy Bible provides both.
+- Traction and Team slides honestly reflect the venture's actual stage — no early-stage gap has been disguised as an accomplishment.
 - The deck must communicate opportunity without exaggeration.

 The Pitch Deck Engine does not create new strategy.